Lionfest 3 will be held in public for the first time in three years, after starting as a virtual event in 2020.

 “It gives the bands and acoustic singers an audience to play in front of, we have had to draw it back a little to pull this off at a venue.

 Lionfest3 to host event for the first time live from a venue.
-Picture: Ben Yendle
+Picture: Ben Thomas-Yendle

 “The past two years were successful as over £2,000 was raised for Lion Memorial Fund, with Facebook live a powerful tool for us as we had 18 acts play throughout the day.